Feuerlabs/exometer/README.md

 how to configure individual plugins.

 The `subscribers` sub-section contains all static subscriptions to be setup att exometer applications start.
 Each tuple in the prop list contains four elements:

-1. `receiver`<br/>
+1. `receiver`
 Specifies the reporter plugin module, such as `exometer_report_collectd` that is to receive updated metric's data points.